creepymonster/GlucoseDirect/NOTES.md

 ## Read out
 - mg/dl miligram per deciliter
 - mmol/l milimol per liter
-- constant values only after change of more than 5%
+- Constant values only after change of more than 5%
-- values within a range not read out
+- Values within a range not read out
+- Should snooze be taken into account!?

 ## iOS 14 support
 - Alerts do not perform actions in the simulator